William-Olson/log-scraper/README.md

 A simple program that queries the logs from New Relic's GraphQL API.

-Written in rust.
-Deployable as a docker container.
+Written in Rust.
+Deployable as a Docker container.

 ### Requirements